 Here is what you can learn from me.

 So shut up, and show up.
 Okay?
+Great.
 Let's move on.

 Negativity is a cancer.
 It does not behave fairly, and it does not follow any rules.
 Give it permission to enter your mind and it will continue to grow and spread until it fully consumes you and ultimately those around you.
 You are going to be hurting in some way out on the course no matter what.
 Hurt is okay; it validates your efforts and makes the reward even more vindicating.
 But you know what?
 Everybody else is hurting, too.
 Do not feel sorry for yourself.
 Focus on the positives.
 If you find yourself starting to slip away, stop focusing on yourself and divert your attention to somebody else.
 Ask them how they’re doing, or give praise to the amazing scenery you’re surrounded in - just find a damn excuse to win.

 When I found my mind starting to slip I would always crack stupid jokes with the passersby.
 I would marvel at the beautiful evergreen mountain forests that were nonexistent in my hometown of Orlando.
 Always expect and prepare for the worst of outcomes, too.
 That mountain peak you’re approaching looks nice, but chances are it’s a false peak that will give you vision of the next false peak.
 If you find that you’re at the top you’ll feel much better since your expectations have been exceeded.
 Some people have trouble with this advice because it sounds slightly negative, but it isn’t.
 Mentally prepare yourself for the worst to happen, but do not dwell and brood over it.
 You must be comfortable with being uncomfortable.
 If this is hard to grasp, you’re not alone.
 The only time I heard people mention the negatives of their situation was during the first mile going up the first mountain climb.
 Guess what?
 I never saw those people again after that.
 ALL of them DNF'd.
 Imagine that.
 Always remember to smile.